-If you have experience with shell dwelling cichlids with a sand substrate, you’ll know that they will often fill unused shells with sand and even bury the shells completely.
+If you have experience keeping shell dwelling cichlids with a sand substrate, you’ll know that they often fill unused shells with sand and sometimes bury the shells completely.
 I suspect there are at least a couple of reasons for this.
 One, open shells in proximity to the shell being used by a breeding pair are an invitation for competing shell dwellers to set up shop nearby.
 Two, open, unburied shells nearby provide hiding places for small predators intent on ambush.

 In any case, I began moving the shells out of the way and noticed that one was pretty empty of sand.
-I decided to basically just move it instead of upturning it.
-So the other shells seemed to be at least partially filled with sand.
-I started dumping them because detritus will often collect in them if they aren’t being used.
-As a little sand came out of one of the shells I also noticed some darker colored objects dropping out – WIGGLERS!
+I decided to just move it instead of upturning it.
+The other shells seemed to be at least partially filled with sand.
+I started dumping them because detritus will often collect in them if they aren’t being used and aren’t full of sand.
+As a little sand came out of one of the shells, I also noticed some darker colored objects dropping out – WRIGGLERS!
 Crap!
 Technically, they’re probably past the wriggler stage, but I still consider them wrigglers because it doesn’t appear they can do more than scoot across the sand.
 They’re certainly not swimming about in and out of the shell.

 Where the shells had been originally was not an ideal spot to attempt to raise some fry.
 The shells weren’t very strategically placed to defend properly.
-Putting the shell in the corner and rearranging the rock nearby offered three things, 1) additional protection, 2) a well-defined and defendable territory, and 3) an increased probability of future breeding success for the pair.
+By moving the shell to the corner and rearranging the rock nearby, I offered three things, 1) additional protection, 2) a well-defined and defendable territory, and 3) an increased probability of future breeding success for the pair.

 In the top photo above, you can see the female peeking out.
 It’s hard to tell, but the shell is only about 10″ from the camera.
 The shell she’s in is about 7″ from the aquarium glass.
 She is quite aware of my presence, and I had to be real still for a a minute or two before she would come out.
 Even then, it was only for a couple of seconds to do some house-cleaning.
 The wrigglers are deep in the shell.
 I didn’t take any photos of them because I was too intent on getting them back in the shell before they were “seen” by other fish in the tank.
 It would be naive to think that, just because they might not be seen, other fish weren’t aware of their presence.
 Fish give off multiple cues about their presence – audible, visual, and chemical.